 With ridgelines towering behind Lake Burrendong, and powerful winds a regular feature, the central west provides an excellent location for a large scale wind farm.
 Epuron is working with local landowners to develop a new large scale wind farm in the Central West Renewable Energy Zone.

-Epuron is exploring an area east of Lake Burrendong that we believe has a good chance of being suitable for a wind farm.
-The location has been chosen because there is a strong wind resource, high voltage transmission lines and good road access with few neighbouring properties.
+Epuron is exploring an area east of Lake Burrendong that is suitable for a wind farm.
+The location has been chosen because of the site's strong wind resource, proximity to high voltage transmission lines and good road access with few neighbouring properties.

-The project currently involves 69 wind turbines with an estimated capacity of up to 400 megawatts (MW).
-The final size will be guided by the interests of landowners in the area as well as the results of the environmental impact assessment.
+The project would involve up to 72 wind turbines with an estimated output capacity of up to 446 megawatts (MW).
+The final design will be guided by the interests of landowners in the area and results of the environmental impact assessment.

 Each wind turbine will require an access track and turbine lay-down area for construction, and will be connected by a combination of underground and overhead powerlines to a new on-site substation.